-The market also has several bouchons, friendly bistros that serve traditional Lyonnais fare.
+It also has several bouchons, local bistros that serve traditional Lyonnais fare.

-At the convivial Restaurant Les Halles, my lunch of Lyonnais salad, escargot, andouillete (a tasty tripe sausage) and boudin noir (blood sausage) is enough to feed a whole family.
+Restaurant Les Halles is a good place for a leisurely lunch of Lyonnais salad, escargot, andouillete (a tasty tripe sausage) and boudin noir (blood sausage).

-Tripe and blood sausages are not my idea of a perfect meal but Lyon’s chefs seem to have perfected the art of preparing tasty sausages.
+Tripe and blood sausages may not be your idea of a perfect meal but you should try it – as Lyon’s chefs seem to have perfected the art of preparing tasty sausages.

 Soak in the fairytale atmosphere of Lyon’s old town while wandering around the cobblestone streets.

 Vieux Lyon is one of Europe’s largest Renaissance quarters with Gothic churches, narrow lanes, museums and over 300 Renaissance mansions.

 The historic buildings are filled with gift shops, fashion boutiques, delis, restaurants and cafes.

 There’s the Gothic Saint-Jean Cathedral and designer shops on Rue du Bœuf.